panajachel guatemala lake atitlanPin

 Let’s talk about some basics and then move on to the things you should know before you come here.

-Is Panajachel safe?
+Is Panajachel Guatemala safe?

 I always felt extremely safe in Panajachel and never felt threatened.
-Not by humans anyway.
+Not by humans, anyway.
 Critters are another thing.

-Like anywhere you go, even in your own city, you must use common sense.
+Just like anywhere you go, even in your own city, you must use common sense.

-You know the usual:
+You know, the usual:

 • don’t get into cars with strangers